 - El Raval – lively, diverse and full of character.
 It was once known as an area that tourists should avoid, but I recently spent a bit of time there and it seemed safe – an up and coming kinda place.

 - Montjuïc – too many reasons to visit – see next section!

 Travel Hack Tips: *Book your tickets for La Sagrada Familia online in advance to save joining the mahussive queue.
 Also, if you want to get a flavour of each area then a bike tour is an awesome way to do that.
-I’d definitely recommend Fat Tire Bike Tours or check out Steel Donkey Bike Tours too.
+I’d definitely recommend Bamboo Bike Tours or check out Steel Donkey Bike Tours too.
 If you’ve got the budget I also love e-bike tours as a super relaxing way to see a city!

 I know I’m biased as this is where I got engaged, but you simply have to venture up to Montjuïc.
 It’s a massive hill with a castle (Castell de Montjuïc) at the top.
 You now have to pay to go into the castle, but you get some nice shots from the outside.
 If you’re on a budget, don’t worry, there’s plenty to see elsewhere on the hill.

 A maze of pathways lead down, so you can either spontaneously pick a direction at each fork or pick out a route on a map.